newrelic-devrel/meetuptoolkit/README.md

 - [ ] Introduce your speaker(s)
 - [ ] Familiarize your attendees with the videoconference app
   - [ ] Encourage folks to use the chat to increase engagement/connection between members
-  - [ ] Explain raise hand feature for attendees to ask questions during talks
+  - [ ] Explain raise hand feature for attendees to ask questions during talks (If Zoom)
-  - [ ] Explain procedure for assigning and using breakout rooms
+  - [ ] Explain procedure for assigning and using breakout rooms (If Using Breakout Rooms)

 Before their talk, speakers should:
 - [ ] Shared slides/visuals at the beginning of the session to help attendees follow along in case of any technical difficulties.